LLNL/units/README.md

 -   `std::string getCommodityName(uint32_t)`  get the name of a commodity from its code
 -   `addUserDefinedCommodity(std::string name, uint32_t code)`  add a new commodity that can be used in the string operations.
 -   `clearUserDefinedCommodities()`  remove all user defined commodities from the library.
--   `disableUserDefinedCommodities()`  there is a performance hit if custom commodities are used so they can be disabled completely if desired.
+-   `disableUserDefinedCommodities()`  there is a (likely small) performance hit in string conversions if custom commodities are used so they can be disabled completely if desired.
 -   `enableUserDefinedCommodities()`  enable the use of UserDefinedCommodities.  they are enabled by default.

 #### Other unit definitions